ZetangForward/CSA-GEC/bert-gec/README.md

 # CSA-Grammatical-Error-Correction
-This is the instruction for reproduce the score of bert-gec model.
+This is the instruction for reproducing the score of bert-gec model.

 ## Environment Setup
 Place follow the original [paper](https://github.com/kanekomasahiro/bert-gec) (bert-gec) to setup the environment.